k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 - Write access can be granted on a target environment, i.e. the environment type is **Source** or **Both**.

 When an Environment Type is Both it can have both read and write access to both the source and target.
-Roles in these environments can have both read and write access or read or write only access.
+The TDM Environment roles in these environments can have both read and write access or read or write only access.

   **Example:**